fisherynwa/titanic-dashboard-streamlit/README.md

-# ***Titanic Dashboard
+# Titanic Dashboard

-This dashboard visualizes passenger data from the Titanic dataset.
+This repo adopts Streamlit-based interactive dashboard for(quickly) exploring the Titanic dataset.
+This dashboard provides dynamic and static visualizations of passenger data, survival statistics, and demographic distributions.
 Note that the presented visualizations are exemplary and are subject to change upon request.

 ![Demo Preview](/demo/demo.png)

-# Dashboard Navigation
+## Dashboard Navigation TABS

 This dashboard contains 4 tabs